Parisians line up to mourn 13 soldiers killed in Mali

 Fifty-eight percent of French people back the country’s military operations in Mali, an IFOP poll for L’Expansion showed on Monday.

-Malian President Ibrahim Boubacar Keita (IBK) faced criticism at home on Monday for heading to Paris after not attending a ceremony for the death of 30 Malian soldiers in Gao earlier this month.
+Malian President Ibrahim Boubacar Keita (IBK) faced criticism at home on Monday for heading to Paris after not attending a ceremony for the death of 30 Malian soldiers in Gao last month.

 “I bow to their memory,” IBK said defending his decision to go to Paris in a national address on Sunday night.
 “We have no reason to bite the hand (of help) of those who offer theirs today.”